thomaskamalakis/pyowiot/README.md

 At this stage, it is preferable to start from one quick-start example (e.g.`opt_room_pool_A.py`) and work your way through.
 Taking `opt_room_pool_A.py` as a starting point:

 - provide a file where your results will be stored.
 The `FILENAME` variable is used for this purpose.

+### GA setup
-- define a variable map type for the genetic algorithm.
+define a variable map type for the genetic algorithm.
 In this example we run the optimizations over three real-valued variables: elevation, azimuth and data rate.
 So the map is
 ```
 map_type = 'R' * 3`
 ```